Sälen/Scandinavian Mountains Airport: Civilian

 Scandinavian Mountains Airport began operations on December 22, 2019, marking the start of its first winter season.
-During this initial period, Braathens Regional Airlines (BRA) operated domestic flights from several Swedish including Stockholm Bromma, Malmö, Ängelholm, Gothenburg and Växjö,. using ATR72-600 and BAe RJ100 aircraft.
+During this initial period, Braathens Regional Airlines (BRA) operated domestic flights from several Swedish airports including Stockholm Bromma, Malmö, Ängelholm, Gothenburg and Växjö,. using ATR72-600 and BAe RJ100 aircraft.
 In its inaugural winter, the airport handled 14,314 passengers, with demand concentrated between December and April.

 Only 14 flights were scheduled for the 2020-2021 winter season with COVID-19 resulting in nearly 400 flight cancellations to the airport.
 A flight from Luxembourg was the only international route for the season.
 The following summer, nearly all planned flights to and from Sälen were cancelled due to insufficient ticket sales.
 Only eight out of the 52 scheduled flights were operated.

 Scandinavian Mountains Airport AB reported a loss of 24.76 million SEK in 2020, followed by a loss of 14.97 million SEK for the period from September 2021, to August 2022.
 For the period from September 2022, to August 2023, the company reported another loss of 26.64 million SEK.
 The airport's initial projections expected 35,000 passengers in its first year, but it requires between 200,000 and 300,000 annual passengers to break even, a target the management hoped to achieve within five years, despite current passenger volumes reaching approximately 19,000 in 2023.

 The 2023-2024 winter season saw Scandinavian Mountains Airport reach approximately 25,000 passengers, marking a 40% increase compared to previous years.
 This growth was driven by international travellers, particularly from Denmark, the Netherlands, and the United Kingdom, due in part to favourable exchange rates.
 Tour operators such as TUI and SkiStar have planned direct flights from London to the airport for the upcoming 2024-2025 season.